njraladdin/matrix-todo-extension/project.md

-- remove datetime from note
+- remove datetime from note, done
-- replace '@' usage with hashtab
+- replace '@' usage with hashtab, done
 - remove clearing shortcut
 - update twitter tag
 - Settings is not visible